Managed Detection and Response tools provide SMBs with highly effective cybersecurity in the face of increasingly frequent and complex attacks.

 Managed Detection and Response Services: What will my business experience?

 MDR services provide a clear understanding of what’s happening on your devices, apps and network.
-Even if something or someone undesirable gets through the layers of defence, you’ll know what happened and when.
+Even if something or someone undesirable gets through the layers of defense, you’ll know what happened and when.
 This provides you with the knowledge of what needs to be repaired and assists with recovery.

 Effectively, an MDR service runs in the background; clients are only alerted when a breach is detected.
 If this happens, an analyst will contact you about the alert and provide a set of options for recovery response.